adamluckydo/ontology/Buddhism.md

 #### Because This Is, That Is

 The teaching of Dependent Origination states that all phenomena are interconnected, only arising dependent on an inconceivably complex web of prior causes and conditions.
-Therefore, all "things" are both empty (not inherent) and dependently originating (not independent).
+Therefore, all "things" are both empty (insubstantial) and dependently originating (caused by something else).
 Additionally, the concept of Interdependent Co-Arising states that not only are all things dependent on other things, but cause and effect necessarily arise together.
 The teaching of this concept generally goes as follows:

 "With this as condition,
 That arises.
 With this NOT as condition,
 That does NOT arise."

+___

 At first, these ideas may seem obvious, or at the very least unimportant.
 Of course things cause other things.
 But putting some pieces together, we realize a few things: